 Mapping Science Committee

-The Mapping Science Committee organizes and oversees National Research Council studies that provide independent advice to society and to government at all levels on geospatial science, technology, and policy.
+The Mapping Science Committee organizes and oversees The National Academies of Sciences, Engineering, and Medicine studies that provide independent advice to society and to government at all levels on geospatial science, technology, and policy.
 It also addresses aspects of geographic information science that deal with the acquisition, integration, storage, distribution, and use of spatial data.
 Through its studies, the committee promotes the informed and responsible development and use of spatial data for the benefit of society.

 To conduct its task, and recognizing that the mapping sciences are highly interdisciplinary, the committee draws upon the experience and knowledge of its members in a wide variety of mapping science-related disciplines, including cartography, geography, environmental science, engineering, computer science, geodesy, surveying, remote sensing, photogrammetry, cognitive psychology, mathematics, information science, and other disciplines.
 Furthermore, the committee tracks and hosts discussions on mapping science industry initiatives and advancements, with the goal of increasing collaboration and synergy among business, government, and academia where it has value for the nation.
 Similarly, the committee tracks international mapping science research and technology advancements that may have value to the nation.